danielsaatchi/onsofa.github.io/README.md

 # ONSOFA.ai
 ONSOFA Studio [4] Artificial General Intelligence

-This repository contains a very small, static website that demonstrates how to host a multi‑page site on GitHub Pages using plain HTML/CSS and minimal JavaScript
+This repository contains a very small, static website that demonstrates how to host a multi‑page site on GitHub Pages using plain HTML/CSS and minimal JavaScript.

 - **Home** – Overview of the lab
 - **Projects** – Current and past research projects